20k-ultra/dotfiles/README.md

 ./bootstrap.sh
 ```

 This will go into each topic and install the packages and configure them by symlinking dotfiles or running custom configure scripts.
-See [Structure](#structure).

-Everything is configured and tweaked within ~/.dotfiles which will automatically apply changes since they are symlinks!
-A prompt will ask you what to do if a symlink already exists.
+See [Structure](#structure) for more info.

 ## Structure

-Each folder is a topic with several special files that will be processed differently when the bootstrap script runs.
+Each folder is a **topic** with several special files that will be processed differently when the bootstrap script runs.

-The bootstrap.sh script just iterates over the topics and installs their packages and then configures using apt to install and symlinking dotfiles.
+The bootstrap.sh script just iterates over the topics and installs their packages via apt and then symlinks files into your $HOME directory.
 See [Special file types](#special-file-types) for more.
-Additional install/configure overrides can be seen at [Special execution files](#special-execution-files)!
+Additional install/configure overrides can be seen at [Special execution files](#special-execution-files) if the topic requires more then just symlinking!

-NOTE: Files in topics that end with *.zsh are sourced in zsh/zsh.symlink.
+> NOTE: Files in topics that end with *.zsh are sourced in zsh/zsh.symlink.
 The installer will not symlink `.zsh` files.

 ### Special topics: